exosite/industrial_iot_schema/channel-signal_io_schema.md

 ### Primitive Types

 A primitive type describes the actual underlying encoding used for values.
 There are four primitive types: `NUMERIC`, `STRING`, `JSON`, `BOOLEAN`.
+Declaring the primitive type in a channel is optional as the primitive type can be derived from the data type.

 ### State Representation Type